DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 <img src="desktop/gantt_init.png">

 Step 5.
-Loading tasks into chart
+Loading Tasks into Chart
 ------------------------

 From now on we are ready to implement data loading.
 To begin with, add test data into the *gantt_tasks* table.